ronpang/WIZnet-HK_Ron/README.md

 <a name="Others"></a>
 # 📓 Others
 1. [Soil moisture sensor module][link-soil moisture] - Codings for Soil moisture sensor's range setting and collect moisture
+2. [Circuitpyhton simpilify][link-cpy] - Function to simplified the coding into few lines.
 <a name="IOT"></a>
 # 📈 IOT Platform
 1. [BigIOT.net][link-bigiot] (Chinese IOT platform) - This platform used Simple TCP connection with Json format command to communicate with IOT platform